Hodge theory of Kloosterman connections: L -functions

 Let $m \geq 1$ be an integer and $S$ a finite set of prime numbers.
-We consider a \textit{weakly compatible} system of continuous semi-simple representations with $\ell$ running over all prime numbers.
-By ``weakly compatible'', a notion borrowed from~\hbox{\cite[5.1]{BGGT},} we mean that the following conditions hold: \begin{itemize} \item if $p \notin S$, then for all $\ell \neq p$ the representation $r_\ell$ is unramified at $p$ and the characteristic polynomial of $r_\ell(\mathrm{Frob}_p)$ lies in $\QQ[T]$ and is independent of $\ell$;
+We consider a \textit{weakly compatible} system of continuous semi-simple representations

+with $\ell$ running over all prime numbers.
+The notion of being ``weakly compatible'' is borrowed from~\hbox{\cite[5.1]{BGGT}} and means that the following three conditions hold: \begin{itemize} \item if $p \notin S$, then for all $\ell \neq p$ the representation $r_\ell$ is unramified at $p$ and the characteristic polynomial of $r_\ell(\mathrm{Frob}_p)$ lies in $\QQ[T]$ and is independent of $\ell$;

 \item each representation $r_\ell$ is de Rham and in fact crystalline if $\ell \notin S$;